I want to be a Machine

 It was beautiful.
 My descriptions only.

-Then I saw myself, or pieces of me float by, like a jigsaw.
+I saw myself, or pieces of me float by, like a jigsaw.
 Floating down the gutter in a torrential down pour.
 Twirling, stopping on occasion caught between the liquid and concrete.
 Heading toward the abyss.

 Traces, remnants and an inkling that could propose I had been…

-My eyes, detached as they were, my limbs contorted of flesh and bone and veins (or was that copper twine), my hair spiralled, illuminating and evanescent, melted into the machinery of this space.
+My eyes, detached as they were, my limbs contorted of flesh and bone and veins (or was that copper twine), my hair spiraled, illuminating and evanescent, melted into the machinery of this space.
 In the distance whir of all this an echo, or a voice.
 A choice.